liamcraffey/liamcraffey.github.io/README.md

 # liamcraffey.github.io

 ## Synopsis
-This repository is for a blog that I (Liam Craffey) am starting up.
+This repository is for a personal website that I (Liam Craffey) am starting up.